one-touch-provisioning/otp-gitops/README.md

 ### Hibernating Managed OpenShift Clusters

   * You can Hibernate deployed Managed OpenShift Clusters running on AWS, Azure and GCP when not in use to reduce on running costs.
 This has to be done *AFTER* a cluster has been deployed.
-This is accomplished by modifying the `spec.powerState` from `Running` to `Hibernating` of the ClusterDeployment manifest (Located under `mcm-aiops-gitops-apps repo/clusters/cluster-build/<aws|azure|gcp>/<cluster-name>/templates/clusterdeployment.yaml`) of the Managed OpenShift Cluster and committing to Git.
+This is accomplished by modifying the `spec.powerState` from `Running` to `Hibernating` of the ClusterDeployment manifest (Located under `otp-gitops-apps repo/clusters/cluster-build/<aws|azure|gcp>/<cluster-name>/templates/clusterdeployment.yaml`) of the Managed OpenShift Cluster and committing to Git.

   ```yaml
   spec: